teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 **Takeaway**: Identical cloning is copyright infringement.

 <hr class="tall">

 # Fraternal Twins: Are the Games "Substantially Similar"?

-Copyright affords a more robust protection to creative and original games.
-For these games, a clone will be infringing if it is "substantially similar" to the original.
-Would an ordinary video gamer think the clone is "substantially similar"?
+Games that are similar, but not identical, to an original may still be infringing.
+For these similar games, we ask whether an ordinary video gamer would think the clone is "substantially similar" to the original?
 This is a murky question.
 Copyright infringement isn't just about *how much* of the original game was copied, it's about *what types* of games elements were copied.

-Copyright protects *creative expression*, but never *ideas*.
-Lawyers call this the **idea/expression dichotomy**.
-Copyright cannot snatch an "idea" out of the public domain.
-This policy of free ideas is powerful.
-If the idea and its expression are inseparable, then the idea drags its expression into the public domain.
-This is the **merger rule**.

-In a similar vein, copyright does not protect **useful articles** (like a trackball controller).
-Finally, clichés or common tropes are not protected (or sometimes receive only "thin" protection).
-This is the **scènes à faire** doctrine (French for "that which must be done").

-The "substantial similarity" test involves (1) filtering away all ideas, useful articles and clichés, and then (2) comparing the remaining creative expression in the two games.
-If the remaining creative expression in the two games is "substantially similar", then the clone infringes the original's copyright.
-Examples might help, so lets see how courts have decided substantial similarity cases in the past.
+We need to filter away the unprotectable elements like ideas, useful articles and clichés, and then compare what's left.
+If the remaining game elements are  "substantially similar", then we have an infringing clone.
+Let's look at some examples.

 - - -